 Club History

-Hendon are now into their eleventh season under the ownership of its supporters, following their takeover of the club in the summer of 2010.
-The 2020/1 season sees the club begin their third campaign in the Southern League having transferred over in 2018 after 55 years continuous membership of the Isthmian League
+Hendon are now into their sixteenth season under the ownership of its supporters, following their takeover of the club in the summer of 2010.
+The 2025/6 season sees the club tackling the challenge of Step 4 football after suffering their first ever relegation in 2024/25 from the Isthmian League Premier Division.

 The club has an illustrious and proud history, and the club was formed in 1908, beginning its existence as Christchurch Hampstead.
 In the very first season, the club finished as Champions of the Finchley & District League Third Division.
 There was regular success in the early years, but not before the first of four name changes!